AnatidaeProject/feathers-arangodb/README.md

 ```

 ## Create a service
 You can create your service.
-Note that you do need to init the database which will verify and create the specified colleciton.
+Note that you do need to init the database which will verify and create the specified collection.
 ```javascript
 const createService = require('../../connectors/feathers-arangodb');
 const hooks = require('./someservice.hooks');